 Eat Traditional Food

-I’m a big advocate for wayfarers to try traditional eats at the places they visit.
+I’m a big advocate for wayfarers to try traditional eats at the places they visit, like the food in the best place to visit in Thailand..
 Food gives a glimpse into the culture; it lets you connect with the country in a new way, and tells you something about their history.

 And Brussels has a handful of dishes – besides waffles and chocolate – that are important to try.
 Let’s take a quick look at the best foods to eat in Brussels.